Eliasdb/eDB/README.md

 ```
   "scripts": {
-    "start:web": "nx serve eDB --host 0.0.0.0",
+    "start:web": "nx serve eDB",
-    "start:admin": "nx serve eDB-admin --host 0.0.0.0 --port 4300",
+    "start:admin": "nx serve eDB-admin --port 4300",
     "start:platform-api": "nx serve platform-api",
+    "start:webshop": "nx serve eDB-webshop",
+    "start:webshop-api": "nx serve webshop-api",
   },
 ```

-Running these scripts with pnpm (e.g. `pnpm start:web`) will start up either the platform app, the admin app or the platform-api.
+Running these scripts with pnpm (e.g. `pnpm start:web`) will start up either the platform app, the admin app, webshop app, Webshop API or the Platform API.
 Can be extended with more as the platform grows.
 You will have to setup a local db which is easily done through your terminal and through the Postgres App.

 #### 4.1.2 Tools